danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Research Associate for the [McMaster English Language Development (MELD) program](https://meld.humanities.mcmaster.ca/), an affiliated researcher with McMaster University's [Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL)](https://arieal.mcmaster.ca/), and a Research Fellow at the [College Student Success Innovation Centre (CSSIC)](https://www.mohawkcollege.ca/college-student-success-innovation-centre) in Mohawk College, Hamilton, Ontario.
-My research focuses on the language and reading development of English language learners in higher education.
+I'm a psycholinguistic researcher focusing on the language and reading development of second language reading.
 Below, you can find my latest published work.